 For higher loads (e.g. 8-10RM), we’re not so sure, the efficacy is still being investigated in the literature, but it appears as though this is being progressed practically in sport and rehab, and the AOP is adjusted towards the lower end of the spectrum.

 Why Does It Work?

-So there’s real crystal clear answer why blood flow restriction training works.
-There are several proposed mechanisms which theoretically could account for the superior increases in strength and hypertrophy observed following BRF training vs training at the same intensity without occlusion.
+So there’s no real crystal clear answer why blood flow restriction training works.
+There are several proposed mechanisms, which theoretically could account for the superior increases in strength and hypertrophy observed following BRF training vs training at the same intensity without occlusion.
 Some of which include:

 - Occlusion creates a hypoxic environment – no oxygen for aerobic glycolysis and thus promotes an increased recruitment of fast twitch muscle fibres

 - The accumulation of metabolites, or increased metabolic stress – influences anabolic hormone response